mcblooder/GitCracken/README.md

 - npm

 # Usage
-Clone repository on your pc or Download ZIP and extract
+Clone repository on your pc or Download ZIP and extract it

 ## macOS
 - open `Installer.scpt` by double clicking it and hit "Play" button